VITObelgium/cpp-infra/README.md

 Use the build scripts to perform the cmake configuration and initial build.

 ### On linux
-call build.sh and select the desired configuration build/opaq_[config] will be the build directory, use it for incremental builds after you make changes.
+call python build.py and select the desired configuration build/opaq-[config] will be the build directory, use it for incremental builds after you make changes.

 ### On windows
-call build.bat, it will generate a visual studio solution and perform an initial build build/opaq will contain the visual studio solution, use it for development
+call python build.py, it will generate a visual studio solution and perform an initial build build/opaq-[config] will contain the visual studio solution, use it for development

 Make sure to call the bootstrap script first.